christiandesantis/nestjs-orchestrator/README.md

 # NestJS Orchestrator

 NestJS Orchestrator is a lightweight command-line tool that simplifies the generation of modules, services, controllers, and entities in NestJS using a single directory to organize features in a more modular way.
+It can be installed globally and used as a standalone command, or installed as a dependency in a NestJS project and run with `npm run orchestrator`.

 ## Prerequisites